-** If you want to use fresh pumpkin (my fave!), I recommend roasting and pureeing, then freezing the extra in ice cube trays for later.
+*If you’ve never made your own coconut milk, check out this tutorial.
+You’ll definitely want to strain it before using it in this recipe.** If you want to use fresh pumpkin (my fave!), I recommend roasting and pureeing, then freezing the extra in ice cube trays for later.
 When you need them, just pop them out and add them directly to the hot coffee.

 I snapped this photo of my husband’s latte before he headed out to the barn today.
 I thought it was pretty, and apparently the dog thought it was pretty tasty because he stole it while Daddypotamus wasn’t looking.
 Making another one now!